 “Helping people in this most difficult part of their lives is very fulfilling, whether you cure them or help alleviate their suffering.”

-who had cancer, so I saw as an insider how
+for my grandparents who had cancer, so I saw as an insider how cancer affects people.”

 He earned his medical degree in Syria, completed internal medicine residencies at hospitals in Dessau and Oldenburg, Germany, and the Mount Sinai School of Medicine Program in Englewood, New Jersey.
 Dr. Leon came to Marshfield from Camden, N.J., where he completed a fellowship in hematology and oncology at MD Anderson Cancer Center at Cooper University Hospital.
 He was elected by his peers as Fellow of the Year two years in a row.

 He enjoys playing and watching soccer, swimming and reading.